Skip to Content

 Child Custody Rule 5.250

-(b) Determining if the child wishes to address the court
+(c) Determining if the child wishes to address, or has changed their choice about addressing, the court

-(1) The following persons must inform the court if they have information indicating that a child in a custody or visitation (parenting time) matter wishes to address the court:
+(1) The following persons must notify the persons in (c)(2) if they have information indicating that a child in a custody or visitation (parenting time) matter either wishes to address the court or has changed their choice about addressing the court:

 (B) An evaluator;

-(D) A child custody recommending counselor who provides recommendations to the judge under Family Code section 3183.
+(D) A child custody recommending counselor who provides recommendations to the judicial officer under Family Code section 3183; and

 (A) A party; and